-Provide continued opportunities for staff training through the Canadian Election Official Training (CEOT).
+• Provide continued opportunities for staff training through the Canadian Society for Election Official Training (CSEOT).

-Office staff participated in the Executive Leadership in Elections Course hosted by CEOT.
+\circ Office staff participated in the Electoral Finance Course hosted by CEOT.

-Host the Conference of Canadian Election Officials in July 2022.
+Attend the Canadian Conference of Election Officials in July 2023.
+Attended the Canadian Conference of Election Officials in July 2023

-Successfully hosted the 2022 CCEO in July in Igaluit.

-PRIORITIES FOR THE OCEO 2023-2026
+PRIORITIES FOR THE OCEO 2024-2027